-30. Capital management
+31. Capital management

-The primary objective of the Company's capital management is to ensure that it has an appropriate financial structure and preserves the ability to continue its business as a going concern.

-The Company manages its capital position with reference to its debt-to-equity ratio.
-As at 31 December 2016, the Company's debt-to-equity ratio was 0.85:1 (2015: 0.90:1).
+The primary objective of the Company's capital management is to ensure that it has an appropriate capital structure in order to support its business and maximise shareholder value.
+As at 31 December 2017, the Company's debt-to-equity ratio was 0.74:1 (2016: 0.85:1).